Tenable.io Vulnerability Management

 1. (Optional) NVD Data Feeds

-Note: For information on setting up the NVD data feeds, see the NIST National Vulnerability Database (NVD) Data Feeds for Archer IT Security Vulnerability Program Implementation Guide in the Archer Help Center.
+Note: For information on setting up the NVD data feeds, see NIST National Vulnerability Database (NVD) Integration.

 1. Open the Archer Control Panel.

-2. Go to Instance Management and select All Instances.
+2. Go to Instance Management > All Instances.

 4. On the General tab, go to the JavaScript Transporter section.